ChengBinJin/Fast-Tracking-by-Detection/README.md

 - Tracker uses Kalman filter with hungarian data-association algorithm.

-- We set RoI of the input frame, because the upper part is sky.
-The input frame size is (720, 1280), RoI size is (480, 1280) and the RoI in the pb file is automatically resied to (300, 300) to do the forward.
-You can't change the input placeholder size of the detector.
-The possible way to change is retraining your own model by setting input size in the configuration file.
+- The upper part of the input frame is sky, so we set RoI on bottom part, and detect objects in RoI region only.
+The input frame size is (720, 1280), RoI size is (480, 1280) and the input RoI in the pb file is automatically resied to (300, 300) to do forward-pass.
+You can't change the input placeholder size of the detector directly.
+The possible way for changing is to retrain the detector model by setting the different input size in the configuration file, and compile it.

 ## Documentation
 ### Directory Hierarchy